CSE5234-Autumn2023/CSE5234/README.md

   if you need help just text and I can send some pictures on how to use it.

 # Things to do
-- Update JSON mock products in api to include inventory information such as quantity in inventory rather than quantity in cart
 - Fix API URLs to match lab documentation
 - Create a Microservice with Web APIs that manages inventory of items that your company sells.
   - Refactor the presentation tier from the previous lab to use the inventory-management service to obtain and display items available for sale

+ Nick
+- Update JSON mock products in api to include inventory information such as quantity in inventory rather than quantity in cart
 - Create a microservice with Web APIs that will handle and process customer order.
 The requirements are
   - The order-processing microservice will interact with inventory-management service to